 At St. Mary’s, we are committed to providing blended learning for all our pupils regardless of whether they are educated at school or at home.
 Blended learning is a two- way process of teaching.
 The first is using face to face interaction to educate (in school) whilst the second is through electronic platforms to educate online (remote learning).

 As a school, we have adapted our curriculum so that any child who needs to learn from home due to a COVID related absence, can access the same learning that is happening for the whole class.
-Our adapted blocked plans can be found on each class page.

 It is very important that children accessing remote learning at home do the work that is sent by their teacher.
 We have carefully changed our curriculum to provide access to both in-school education and home provision and by not doing the work set, children will be at a disadvantage when returning to school as they will not be at the same point as their peers in the sequence of lessons.